BjrInt/Come-On-My-Selector-/README.md

 # COME ON MY SELECTOR!

+# Demo
+You can see how it works live [here](http://bonjourinternet.top/lab/ComeOnMySelector/)!

 ## Description
 Replaces all `<select>` tag with a custom SELECTOR that supports css background styling.
 Replaced selectors are `<div>`s filled with an ul>li stucture.
 The original select is kept but hidden, its value is updated automatically allowing scripting to be done properly.